agersant/crystal/docs/api/cmd/index.md

 Commands can be executed programmatically via [crystal.cmd.run](run), or using the on-screen [console](/crystal/tools/console) available by pressing **`** (backtick key) while the game is running.

-The following example defines and immediately calls a command to print a number:
+The following example defines and immediately calls a command to print a greeting:

 ```lua
 crystal.cmd.add("Greet name:string", function(name)